Use your Black Friday discount until December 4thLearn more

 Check your robots.txt file to make sure bots can crawl the site properly

-Enter URLs to test if they arent blocked by your robots.txt file
+Enter URLs to test if they aren't blocked by your robots.txt file

 It seems that you have no robots.txt file